philleonard/Quick-Wifi/README.md

 ![Alt text](/readmeimg/photo.png?raw=true "Underside of a typical router") Cropping image..
 ![Alt text](/readmeimg/crop.png?raw=true "Underside of a typical router") Creating a configured WiFi connection using SSID and Key and adding it to the set of configured networks.
-Android will then handle connecting to it on it's own.
+Android will then handle connecting to it on its own.
 ![Alt text](/readmeimg/connect.png?raw=true "Connecting")